AndreasFaust/react-raster/README.md

 | **ref**           | React ref-object           | `null`      | Pass a ref.                                                                                                                                                                        |
 | **onResize**      | Function                   | `null`      | Pass a resize handler.
 Is also triggered on first render. ⚠️ Caution: Uses ResizeObserver internally, so it just works with newer browsers!
 See https://caniuse.com/resizeobserver |
 | **component**     | ReactElement               | `null`      | Render a React Component instead of a normal Box.
 Useful for Framer Motion.                                                                                                        |

 ---

+## 💡 What about cssMode `grid` and `flex`?

+`cssMode` is the prop, that defines which CSS-layout-engine `react-raster` should use.
+`grid` uses Grid-Layout, `flex` the older Flexbox. `grid` is default, but if the user’s browser does not support it, it automatically falls back to `flex`.

+---

+## ❌ Known Issues

+The prop `alineX` allows you to automatically center `Boxes` or align them to the right.
+This is not provided by `CSS Grid Layout` by default, so the `Box` needs to iterate its children, check their widths and margins and then calculate the position for every `Box` in every row.
+So in the first frame all `Boxes` are aligned left and in the second they are positioned correctly, which leads to a small, undesired visible "jump".
+It can be hidden, by visibly hiding the `Boxes` on load and reveal them with a fading animation for example.

+If you have any idea, how to fix this, please contribute it to the issue https://github.com/AndreasFaust/react-raster/issues/12.

+---